-The Mathematics Education program consists of various degree options (bachelors, masters, and doctoral), designed to prepare professionals to engage in research and promote evidence-based practices and equitable mathematics instruction.
+The Mathematics Education program offers various degree programs that are designed to prepare professionals to engage in research and promote evidence-based practices and equitable mathematics instruction.

 Bachelor of Science